Global Earth Day 2021: How to share Earth Day AR lenses and Bitmoji on Snapchat- Technology News, Firstpost

 Earth Day is celebrated every year on 22 April across the globe.
 The day is marked as a global call to world leaders, innovators, industry and investment leaders to take action and find solutions to restore our planet.
-Earth Day is like an event that is celebrated when people take time to appreciate human's connection to the Earth.
-Because of the pandemic this year too, most Earth Day events will be celebrated online.
-As we celebrate this day virtually in 2021, Snapchat has introduced a collection of creative tools to help celebrate our planet.
+On Earth Day, Earthlings are encouraged to take time to appreciate their connection to the Earth.
+Because of the continuing pandemic, as we celebrate this day virtually in 2021, Snapchat has introduced a collection of creative tools to help celebrate our planet.

+(Also read: Earth Day 2021: How to download WhatsApp's new ‘Stand Up for Earth’ stickers)

 These tools aim at raising awareness of environmental issues among our loved ones.
 As sustainability and care for the environment are two integral parts of humans, Snapchat has come up with a creative way to say that we all have a part to play to ensure we protect the planet.